omeka/omeka-s-enduser/docs/search.md

 - **Search by media presence**: select whether the results have media or do not have media.
 - **Search by owner**: select a user from a dropdown of users in the installation.
 - **Search by visibility**: select whether the results are public or private items.
+- **Search by ID**: enter a specific item identifier value, or a list of identifiers separated by commas (for example, "1, 5, 9, 12, 43, 44, 45").
+Only works for exact matches, not with wildcards or ranges.

 You can also select how to order your search results.